K-9A/tabletop-manager/README.md

 ## <a id="description"></a>Description

+URL: tabletop-manager-ashen.vercel.app

+Important note!
+For the time being, this site supports only Chrome-based browsers.
+There are plans to support other browsers in the future, like Firefox as development and refinements on UI progresses.

 This web application is a solo-developed and designed, ongoing project that serves as a comprehensive platform for Dungeons and Dragons players and Dungeon Masters, providing tools to create, manage, and view character sheets and campaigns.
 Built with a modern tech stack including React, Next.js, and Tailwind CSS, the application offers a seamless and interactive user experience.
 Table of Contents